LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 l1GasUsed             "0x8a4"
 ```

+Finally, you can confirm the minting by [performing the call](#performing-a-call) again.
-Finally, let's confirm that we did indeed mint ourselves one NFT.
-If we run the first `cast call` command again, we should see that our balance increased from 0 to 1:
+We should see that our balance increased from `0` to `1`.

 ```bash
 cast call <DEPLOYED_CONTRACT_ADDRESS> --rpc-url https://rpc.sepolia-api.lisk.com "balanceOf(address)" <YOUR_ACCOUNT_ADDRESS_HERE>
 ```

 And the response: `0x0000000000000000000000000000000000000000000000000000000000000001` (`1` in hex) — congratulations, you deployed a contract and minted an NFT with Foundry!

+See the minted token for this guide on the [Blockscout explorer](https://sepolia-blockscout.lisk.com/token/0x108872F713A27bc22ca1db8CEefCAC8CbeDdF9E5).

 ## Conclusion